Dialogic/dialogic-rest-cpp/README.md

 ## Installing and Building the Demo ##

 The minimum XMS system version is 2.3, SU 1.
-This should be available Novermber 15, 2014.
+This should be available the week of Novermber 15, 2014.
 Older versions will not work.

-Two additional libraries must be installed and ready for use before building the demo:
+The demo can be built and run on the XMS server, or it can be build on any suitable Linux system.
+In either case, two additional libraries must be installed and ready for use before building the demo:

 * Xercess-C++ 3.1.1 Follow the Installation/Build Instructions at http://xerces.apache.org/xerces-c/ Depending on you platform, there are different ways to install Xerces-C++, so no further instructions will be given here.
 * cURL 7.39.0 Follow the instructions at http://curl.haxx.se/download.html A with Xerces, no further build install instructions will ge given here.